 The epic landscapes of North Wales are alive with action, and a rich, distinctive culture.
-You’ll find 3 Areas of Outstanding Natural Beauty, two UNESCO World Heritage Sites, and some of the UK’s best adventure.
+You’ll find three Areas of Outstanding Natural Beauty, three UNESCO World Heritage Sites, and some of the UK’s best adventure.
 Within the region of North Wales you'll find Conwy, Denbighshire, Flintshire, Gwynedd, Wrexham and Ynys Môn (the Isle of Anglesey).

 North Wales is an A-Team kind of place.
 It’s the adventure, activities and adrenaline capital of the UK.

 Splash around in our rivers, seas and lakes.
 We’re big on sailing and stand-up paddleboarding, kayaking and surfing.
 We’ve even got the guaranteed perfect wave.

 You’ll have to travel inland to find it – to Adventure Parc Snowdonia in the lush Conwy Valley, home to the world’s first inland surfing lagoon.